mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 ### Comparing characteristics of DBR, expansive learning and formative interventions

-### Analysis of CHAT / DBR interventions over time

-This section addresses concepts common to DBR, and early inteventions of CHAT.

-While this is a contested topic, here I do not aim or a full analysis rather a working definition suitable for this study.
+**This section addresses concepts common to DBR, and interventions of CHAT.
+The aim is to identify a working definition and terminology suitable for this study.**

-However, to explore tensions in a nutshell ....

-Overall process DBR or CHAT or formative interventions - or expansive learning

-Returning to the varied form of DBR / CHAT / Formative , I need to pick a terminology name.

-Penuel [-@penuel_emerging_2014] chooses formative interventions as a suitable term, which is valid within CHAT circles.
+#### The guiding principles of DBR and alignment with CHAT

+The definition of DBR is evolving.
+Sandoval notes critique from some of the diverse methods at use [-@sandoval_conjecture_2014], but notes the alignment of approaches namely, "the joint pursuit of practical improvement and theoretical refinement; cycles of design, enactment, analysis, and revision; and attempts to link processes of enactment to outcomes of interest"

+The broad alignment with CHAT ethos and processes has been explored, including in special editions of journals.
+In one such edition, Penuel [-@penuel_emerging_2014] proposes the discussion of the term formative interventions.
+It is valid within CHAT circles and

 ### Critique of DBR from CHAT researchers